Agenda

 AGENDA

-- Welcome and brief introduction of the event, its objectives, and the interactive format.
+Welcome and brief introduction of the event, its objectives, and the interactive format

-- Short interactive poll/cloud word to engage participants
+Short interactive cloud word to engage participants

-09:10 Intergenerational perspectives on climate denial
+09:10 - Intergenerational perspectives on climate denial

 How denial takes different forms, from government inaction to the framing of climate issues as distant or unaffordable.

-- Aditi Yadav Youth representative COO - Intergenerational justice and the cost of delay
+- Aditi Yadav, Youth representative COO: Intergenerational justice and the cost of delay

 How younger generations inherit the consequences of inaction, and why solidarity across ages is essential to rebuild trust and urgency.